7 Top Pick of The Best Half Helmet

 The Visors

-Many half helmets don't have visors, but you can get one if that's what you need.
-A sun shield is already built in to most half helmets, and it can be removed or replaced.
+Many half-helmets don’t have visors, but you can get one if that’s what you need.
+A sun shield is already built into most half-helmets, and it can be removed or replaced.

 When looking for a half-face helmet, make sure that it can do both.
 It should have removable and replaceable front & top visors.
 It's these things that will help you feel safe no matter where or when something happens.